htrajan/ht-drawsteel/Ancestries/Devil.md

 One of the red candles suddenly guttered out, making the small room noticeably darker.
 “Damn and blast!” he hissed.
 Then he relit it from another candle.

 Stepping back to admire his handiwork, Adelard crossed his arms and nodded.
 He'd spent his last coppers on the candles—they weren't cheap.
 And he feared the skull might be fake, but did it matter?
-The book just said *a skull*—it didn't even specify a [[Human|human]] skull!
+The book just said *a skull*—it didn't even specify a human skull!
 Did it matter if it was real?
 It was probably real.
 What kind of market was there for replica skulls?
 But it was awfully cheap.
 Anyway, did it matter?
 How would the ritual know if the skull was real?

 He was wittering, putting off the inevitable.
 He pulled himself together.
 It was either going to work, or it wasn't, and wittering wasn't going to help.
 He opened the book and turned the page—then began to speak the ritual.